Arnt Gulbrandsen

 It's from a very rainy Friday in September 2000.
 I had a meeting around noon that day.
 Directly afterwards, I went for a weekend in the mountains with two friends, and I felt just like that.

 About an hour after the picture was taken, over dinner, I explained my mood.
 Unless things change, I expect I'll leave in a few months.
-A good forecast: I gave notice four months later, ten minutes after another depressing meeting.
+My forecast was good, I gave notice four months later, ten minutes after another depressing meeting.

 Baselines